abpframework/abp/docs/en/Community-Articles/2022-10-27-Dotnet7-Upgrade/Upgrade-Your-Existing-Projects-to-Dotnet7.md

 # Upgrade Your Existing  Projects to .NET7

 A new .NET version has come.
 As open-source contributors, we are tracking the latest libraries and adopting them to our existing projects.
 In this sense, we completed our .NET 7 upgrade in our repositories for ABP Framework and ABP Commercial.
-In this article, I'll share our experiences we faced, while upgrading to the new .NET version 👉  .NET 7.
+In this article, I'll share the experiences we faced while upgrading to the new .NET version 👉  .NET 7.

-At the time I wrote this article, the latest .NET version was `7.0.0-rc.2`.
+When I wrote this article, the latest .NET version was `7.0.0-rc.2`.
 So some of the version statements I wrote below must be changed due to the stable version release.